gitpod-io/website/src/routes/docs/sharing-and-collaboration.md

 - the VS Code layout

 Workspaces created from snapshots are treated as restarts, so you can configure them to launch differently than if you had created a fresh workspace from git.
-Also, this is useful if you want to create easy-to-consume reproducible workspace states, for issues, stackoverflow answers, trainings, etc.
+Also, this is useful if you want to create easy-to-consume reproducible workspace states, for issues, stackoverflow answers, trainings, presentations, etc.

 Unlike sharing running workspaces, snapshotted workspaces are full copies.
 This means developers can do whatever they like with the content.
 And of course, no access to any of your credentials is shared.

-Read more about this feature [here](/blog/workspace-snapshots).
+Read more about this feature [in this blog post](/blog/workspace-snapshots).

 ### How To Take a Snapshot URL